rlancaste/kstars-on-osx-craft/README.md

 ### Running the build-kstars.sh Script

-	Note that you don't need to use any special options to use the script, you can just run the first command below.
+	Note that you don't need to use any special options to use the script, you can just run the first command below from the OS X Terminal.
 	But if you do want to do something different, this script has a number of options that are explained below.

 ```console